wagtail/wagtail/docs/reference/settings.rst

   WAGTAILDOCS_EXTENSIONS = ['pdf', 'docx']

-A list of allowed document extensions that will be validated during document uploding.
+A list of allowed document extensions that will be validated during document uploading.
 If this isn't supplied all the document extensions are allowed.
-Warning : this doesn't always ensure that the uploded file is a valid file as files can be renamed to have any extension no matter what data they contain.
+Warning: this doesn't always ensure that the uploaded file is valid as files can be renamed to have an extension no matter what data they contain.

 Password Management
 ===================